 A Crisis Grant is a sum of money that can help cover the costs of essentials in times of crisis.
-You can find out more information, including who is eligible and how to apply, on the Crisis Grant section of our website.
+You can find out more information, including who is eligible and how to apply, on our Crisis Grant page.

 Help paying your rent

 Assistance is available through Discretionary Housing Payment, Housing Benefit and Local Housing Allowance.
-You can find information on eligibility, how to check entitlement and how to apply on the Housing Benefit section of our website.
+You can find information on eligibility, how to check entitlement and how to apply on our Housing Benefit page.
 If you receive Universal Credit housing element.
 You are not eligible for Housing Benefit or Local Housing Allowance.